dstack4273/dstack4273.github.io/content/posts/2016/2016_07_17_configure-virtualenv-to-run-python-2-and-3-side-by-side.md

 What this does is sets an environment variable that reads the location of your python3 install, and uses it along with the `mkvirtualenv` command's -p flag to define the version of python that you want to create your virtual environment with.
 You could just hard code in the path of your python3 install, but I thought that maybe using the actual `python3` shell path might make it a little more robust to any changes I might make absentmindedly.

+###Use
+Using this is super easy because of how I went about building it to work.
+Essentially those two lines allow me to have an alias that looks similar to the format of the `python` vs `python3` commands.
+For a Python 2 project you can type `mkvirtualenv <project name>` and for a Python 3 project `mkvirtualenv3 <project name>` where `<project name>` is the name of your project...(without the pointy brackets) and you'll have a new shiny virtual environment to start working in.

 ---

-Here are all of the things that I currently have in my .bash_profile if you are curious in what other witchcraft I've got gathered togeter.
+Here are all of the things that I currently have in my .bash_profile if you are curious in what other witchcraft I've got gathered together:

 ```
 alias lls="ls \-al"